What Is a Virtual Receptionist?

 • Is there a clear urgent call routing process?

-• What's the disaster recovery plan?
+• What is the disaster recovery plan?

-Integrations & Extras
+Integrations

 • Calendar, CRM and job management integrations?